Hollowwhite22/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays the third line of the file iacta A script that writes into the file ls_cwd_content the result of the command ls -la A script that duplicates the last line of the file iacta
+A script that displays the third line of the file iacta A script that writes into the file ls_cwd_content the result of the command ls -la A script that duplicates the last line of the file iacta A script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders